ursaBear707/todo-app-frontend/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

-# todo-app-frontend
-November 4th, 2025 8:34AM Update: This is a temporary public repo of my To-Do app's Angular front-end while I do maintenance on backend/testing issues that occured this morning.
-There was an issue with JDBC, which I suspect might be caused by the conflicting java versions I have installed in my Linux machine.
-For the sake of polish, I have taken the front-end files for public showing while I research a solution.

-Please check back for updates!